ryan-mcclue/musings/workflow.md

 TODO: structure code for cross-platform from get go

-TODO: terminator tab autoopen for project
+TODO: terminator tab autoopen for project (include file in project source)

 TODO: avoid using magic numbers for various buffer sizes